 One big appeal of wireless earbuds is the freedom.
 With no wires running between headphones and phone, they won't restrict your movement one bit.
-That's handy for commuting and general day-to-day life and great if you're into sports and exercise.
+That's handy for general day-to-day life and great if you're into exercise.

-Some wireless earbuds have a cable or neckband connecting the buds together, but many of the options you'll see on the list below don't – they look just like earplugs.
-Other extras can include noise-cancelling tech, touch controls and carry cases that double as chargers.
+Some wireless earbuds have a cable or neckband connecting the buds together, but many of the options you'll see on the list below don't – you get the buds without the wires.
+Other extras can include noise-cancelling tech and customisable touch controls.

-With so many models and styles and so much tech on offer, though, it can make finding the best wireless earbuds for you a bit of a minefield.
+With so many models and styles and so much tech on offer, though, it can make picking the best wireless earbuds for you more hassle than it needs to be.

 Thankfully help is at hand.
-We've rounded up the best wireless earbuds on the market, drawing on our extensive back catalogue of in-depth reviews of Bluetooth in-ears.
-So whether you want the comfiest pair on the planet, one with brilliant battery life or just want the wireless earbuds with the best sound on the market, we're sure to have a pair of buds for you...
+We've rounded up the best wireless earbuds to have passed through the What Hi-Fi? test rooms.
+So whether you want the comfiest pair on the planet, one with brilliant battery life or just want the wireless earbuds with the best sound on the market, we're sure to have pairs that tick those boxes...

 Sony's second ever pair of true wireless earbuds, the WF-1000XM3s offer solid and stable Bluetooth connectivity and stellar noise-cancelling, which is a clear cut above the competition.